burnoutband/kubernetes-training/modules/deploy/gke/create-gke-cluster.md

     ```
     This command should display all cluster nodes.
 In GCP console open 'Compute Engine' -> 'VM instances' to verify that each node has a corresponding VM.

+1. Grant cluster admin permissions to the current user:

+    ```shell
+    kubectl create clusterrolebinding cluster-admin-binding \
+      --clusterrole=cluster-admin \
+      --user="$(gcloud config get-value core/account)"
+    ```

+    > Note: You need these permissions to create the necessary role based access control (RBAC) rules for Istio, Helm, and other cluster level permissions.

 Module summary
 --------------